RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 </details>

-### Sonic Gotchas
+### SONiC Gotchas

-  - In above setup we discovered that SONIC sometimes does not send "ARP who has" to default GW in PXE/deploy network.
+  - In above setup we discovered that SONiC sometimes does not send "ARP who has" to default GW in PXE/deploy network.
     It could be caused by [keepalived](https://keepalived.readthedocs.io/en/latest/introduction.html) that we have configured on the default GW
-    (keepalived is configured to periodically send [GARP](https://www.practicalnetworking.net/series/arp/gratuitous-arp/) packets) or due to long inactivity (server untagged interface is used only for deployment and for rootfs decryption during boot).
+    (keepalived is configured to periodically send [GARP](https://www.practicalnetworking.net/series/arp/gratuitous-arp/) packets) or due to long inactivity (server's untagged interface is used only for deployment and for rootfs decryption during boot).
-    This issue can be mitigated by setting: ``` sysctl -w net.ipv4.conf.Vlan110.arp_accept=1 ``` on SONIC interface.
+    This issue can be mitigated by setting: ``` sysctl -w net.ipv4.conf.Vlan110.arp_accept=1 ``` on SONiC interface.
   - Configuration order seems to matter.
-So far we deployed sub ports + untagged vlan to the server concept on broadcom Tomahawk, Tomahawk2 and Trident3 based devices.
-Everything seems to work fine as long as untagged vlan is configured last.
+So far we deployed "sub ports + untagged VLAN to the server" concept on Broadcom Tomahawk, Tomahawk 2 and Trident 3 based devices.
+Everything seems to work fine as long as untagged VLAN is configured last.
     For each setup change, we clear device configuration by ```config realod```, then we apply subport and vlan configuration in the right order.
-SONIC becomes more stable by each release, this issue may be already solved.
+SONiC becomes more stable by each release, this issue may be already solved.